Art-Focused Trauma Care

 Creating Safe Spaces to Process & Dream

 Trauma often disrupts the brain's language centers, making expressing painful emotions and experiences challenging.
 Trauma can quickly leave you feeling isolated and hopeless without words to describe the pain.

 Art provides a safe space for children to externalize pain caused by trauma without using words.

 Exile International empowers children who have experienced trauma to heal and find solace through the creative arts.
 Providing a safe space for these children to express themselves through music, dance, drama, and drawing, their painful experiences are transformed into powerful pieces of art reflecting their hopes and dreams.

-Processing their stories with caregivers and peers, children rebuild a sense of connection and normalcy once lost to extreme physical and emotional traumas.
-This is a key step in recovering what trauma has stolen.
+By sharing their stories with caregivers and peers, children can regain connection and resilience once lost to extreme physical and emotional traumas.
+This is key to recovering what trauma has stolen.

-Incorporating drama into weekly group therapy provides the children with an avenue to not only share their stories of war, captivity, and rescue, but to build confidence, foster friendships, and develop language & communication skills.
+Incorporating drama in weekly group therapy provides a safe space for children to express their experiences of war, captivity, and rescue.
+By acting together and sharing their stories, they build confidence, foster friendships, and develop strong communication skills.

 Dance is a valuable tool in African culture for storytelling and emotional expression.
 Dancing has the ability to help children process their pain while simultaneously bringing joy and play into their lives — benefits that are essential for their well-being!